pborreli/phpSec/README.md

 `require 'vendor/autoload.php';`

 ### Installing manually/Git
-Download, checkout or peferrably add phpSec as a Git submodule.
+Download, checkout or preferably add phpSec as a Git submodule.
 To add an autoloader to your project there is [one example here](http://gist.github.com/221634).
 This can be initialized like this: